ahbalbaid/Project_2024-15/Report.md

 ![max - whole](https://github.com/user-attachments/assets/49965886-28fb-423c-b8b7-255a7f7a9df2)
 ![max - merge](https://github.com/user-attachments/assets/179861c3-a46b-46a9-a8aa-d4b8ad2fc5b4)

+The reverse sorted array follows the same trends as the random array. \

 1% Perturbed Array
 In order: Avg - Whole Function, Array Creation, MPI Scatter, Merging, MPI Gather, Sort Validation, Max - Whole Function, Merging
+Not able to submit yet since grace is not processing any jobs at the time of report submission.

 Bitonic sort
 ```